Apple vs. Mango — Health Impact and Nutrition Comparison

 Apples and mango, being rich in micronutrients, fiber, and antioxidants, exhibit crucial positive impacts on human health, which we will discuss further.

 Talking about cancer, a research group performed a preliminary study about the cancer-preventing activities of apples.
 Authors say that apples, being relatively rich in antioxidants and polyphenols, can reduce the risk of developing several forms of cancer and metastasis (5).

-A compound found in mango, called mangiferin, is found in the highest concentration in the fruit peel.
-Mangiferin belongs to the group of chemicals called xanthones, which exhibits high antioxidant and antidiabetic activities, positively affecting blood glucose.
+A compound found in the peel of the mango, called mangiferin, belongs to the group of chemicals called xanthones.
+These chemicals exhibit high antioxidant and antidiabetic activities, positively affecting blood glucose.
 It is also shown that mango supplementation reduces blood glucose levels among individuals with obesity, who are considered at risk of developing type 2 diabetes.
-Even though mango may not highly affect weight loss, it may regulate blood glucose levels (4).
+Even though mango may not highly affect weight loss, it may regulate blood glucose levels (7).

 Comparison summary table